 2. Thunderbolt/USB-C or DisplayPort Daisy Chain

-Using a daisy chain makes it possible to connect two monitors to a one-port laptop.
+Are you wondering, “How to connect two monitors to a laptop using a daisy chain?” the answer is yes.
+It is possible to connect two monitors to a one-port laptop.
 However, to make this work, you must meet the conditions below:

 - For DisplayPort Daisy Chain